 Compliance with Group standards is supported by a programme of periodic reviews undertaken by Internal Audit.
-The results of the Internal Audit reviews are discussed with the Company's senior management, with summaries submitted to the Arbuthnot Banking Group Audit Committee.
+The results of the Internal Audit reviews are discussed with senior management, with summaries submitted to the Arbuthnot Banking Group Audit Committee.

 (c) Market risk